d-rideout/MeleeWizard/doc/HouseRules.md

 There are two obvious further variants: We could allow *both* **HTH-as-move** and **HTH-as-action**, or neither.
 I tended to play with the latter in my youth, since the rules were confusing.
 But maybe the former is the best option??
 <!--, e.g. because it better handles entering from a front hex.-->

+Additional HTH rules:
+* figure gets +4 DX on attempt to disengage! (according to Codex!)
+  (Though this seems really strange!
+Why bother make it 4 dice then?
+It is even easier than a 3 die save vs DX!)

 ### Pinning a Foe:
 The Pinning a Foe rules in Advanced Melee seem grossly unrealistic, since they have almost no regard for ST.  (Some other website pointed this out but I